 The client wanted his long-time colleague to be the LLC’s president.
 He asked how his responsibilities, as manager, would compare to those of the president.

-The LLC’s business is managed by one or more managers, who may, but need not, be members (Corporations Code Section 17151(a)).
-The manager’s fiduciary duties to the LLC and its members include the duty of loyalty and the duty of care (Corporations Code Sections 17153 and 16404).
+The LLC’s business is managed by one or more managers, who may, but need not, be members (Corporations Code Section 17704.07(a)).
+The manager’s fiduciary duties to the LLC and its members include the duty of loyalty and the duty of care (Corporations Code Section 17704.09).

-Officers may be appointed, and will have the responsibilities specified, by the manager or in a written operating agreement (Corporations Code Section 17154).
-California law does not specify that officers’ responsibilities include a fiduciary duty to the LLC or its members.
+Officers may be appointed, and will have the responsibilities specified, by the manager or in a written operating agreement (Corporations Code Section 17704.07(u)-(v)).
+California law does not specify that LLC officers have a fiduciary duty to the LLC or its members.

 The last point caused my client some concern.
 Accordingly, I added to the operating agreement the following provision:

-The bottom line: If your LLC will have officers, specify their duties explicitly in writing.
+The bottom line: If your LLC will have officers, specify the duties of the LLC officers explicitly in writing.

 Dana H. Shultz, Attorney at Law +1 510 547-0545 dana [at] danashultz [dot] com